pantheon-systems/documentation/source/content/guides/filesystem/05-tmp.md

 ## Multiple Application Containers

 Errors caused by this scenario occur on production environments (Test or Live) and typically reference some `.tmp` file as not found and could not be copied.
-These errors cannot be replicated on development environments (Dev or Multidev) since those environments use a single application container.
+These errors cannot be replicated on development environments (Dev or Multidev) because those environments use a single application container.

 Sites on the Performance Medium plan and above have multiple [application containers](/application-containers).
-To help sites perform at scale, the platform routes requests across available application containers based on their load.
+The platform routes requests across available application containers based on their load to help sites perform at scale.

-The default temporary path (`$_SERVER['HOME'] . '/tmp'`) is not synchronized across application containers, so operations that expect this path to persist will fail.
+The default temporary path (`$_SERVER['HOME'] . '/tmp'`) is not synchronized across application containers which causes operations that expect this path to persist will fail.

 ### Considerations